 Ask about pre-appointment restrictions when you make the appointment.
-You might need to follow dietary restrictions or fast for eight to 10 hours if blood tests are scheduled.
+You might need to follow dietary restrictions or fast for 8-10 hours if blood tests are scheduled.

 Make a list of:

 - Signs or symptoms that involve bleeding, including how often, how severe and for how long.
 Include unusual bruising.
-Your doctor will want to know if you have a history of nosebleeds or easy bruising since childhood or — for women — if your periods have been extended and heavy since you first started menstruating.
+Your doctor will want to know if you have a history of nosebleeds or easy bruising since childhood.
+If you menstruate, are your periods extended and heavy?